Coxsackievirus: Prevention and Treatment

 - The formation of blisters in the throat, the roof of the mouth, and inside of the cheeks.
 There will also be a redness that spreads just around the blisters.

-We can come into contact with the virus in almost any environment.
-We can contract it through inhalation into anyone of our respiratory airways.
+You can come into contact with the virus in almost any environment.
+It’s a virus you mainly contract by inhaling it into any one of your respiratory airways.

-- Touching our mucous membranes (eyes, nose, or mouth), after being in contact with a contaminated surface.
+- Touching your mucous membranes (eyes, nose, or mouth), after being in contact with a contaminated surface.

 - Having direct contact with the mucous membranes of an infected person.